Olympia 2045: Transportation

 • How much of that we can afford to build in the next 20 years, assuming our funding levels remain about the same as they have in recent years.

 Olympia is also part of the larger Thurston region.
-The Thurston Regional Planning Council oversees the Regional Transportation Plan, What Moves You, which was last updated in 2020.
+The Thurston Regional Planning Council (External link)oversees the Regional Transportation Plan, What Moves You(External link), which was last updated in 2020.
 This plan is consistent with Olympia’s current plans, and it will influence this update.
 We also review and share plans with neighboring jurisdictions to ensure that we are consistent with each other.

 What’s happening?